Real Time Digital Simulator

-HYPERSIM is one of the commercial RTS available, it has been developed by Hydro-Québec and eMEGAsim has been developed by OPAL-RT Technologies Inc. which was born within Hydro-Québec.
-HYPERSIM is now available from OPAL-RT Technologies.

-RTDS is the trademark for the RTS simulator provided by RTDS Technologies.

 About

 The system's graphical user interface, proprietary software and mathematical algorithms can simulate any modern electric power grid configuration.
 As new equipment or components are added or subtracted from the simulator's configuration, the model instantly updates.
 For example, researchers can run simulated system-failure scenarios such as a control system cyberintrusion or a physical damage event such as a terrorist attack or natural disaster and instantly detect the order and reasoning for why dedicated relays, breakers or substations failed.

 Advantages

 Because the simulator functions in real time, the power system algorithms are calculated quickly enough to continuously produce output conditions that realistically represent conditions in a real network.
 Real-time simulation is significant for two reasons—the user can test physical devices and the user is more productive by completing many studies quickly with real-time simulation.